History is tricky.

 The Atlanta race riots of 1906 were not part of the Georgia History curriculum taught at Mary Lee Clark Middle, Camden County, c.
 1988.

 Although I have a minor in Black Studies with a BA in Sociology from Portland State University, I don’t remember any African-American History courses that mentioned the Atlanta race riots.
 This event probably was taught, perhaps in a lecture crammed full of the brutal beatings and racism-fueled fires of the early 20th century in the American South – but, I took those classes 25 years ago and – to be honest – a lot of history just blurs in my mind, the details and names and dates slurring into a cluttered timeline of mass atrocities that leaves my heart heavy with the enormity of how many ugly things happen in the world.

 I wonder what it was like for them, the children of the house.
 Rachel and Marcus, their older sister Margaret.
 Their father was an important man, had become an important man.
 Their Papa was a judge.
 They were home with their mother, going to school.
 I don’t know what their lives were like, the day-to-day of home and childhood, their little world.

-One Saturday afternoon, the newspapers reported that White women had been raped by Black men and the city exploded into violence.
+One Saturday afternoon, the newspapers reported that two White women had been raped by Black men and the city exploded into violence.

-It is, however, very, very likely that he contributed to the violence – condoned it, perhaps even sanctioned it, agreed to allow it, conferred with the Sheriff and deputies who – it is said – openly participated in the public beatings and burnings of business.
+Regardless of whether or not he was in the streets as a ‘rioter’ – it is very, very likely that he contributed to the violence – condoned it, perhaps even sanctioned it, agreed to allow it, conferred with the Sheriff and deputies who – it is said – openly participated in the public beatings and burnings of business.

 As I write this, I notice a sick-ish feeling in the center of me and I don’t know – specifically – why I feel this.